danelikethedog/resources/tmux.md

     PREFIX : resize-pane -t -L 20 (Resizes the pane with the id of 2 left by 20 cells)

-## Copy mode:
+## Copy mode

-Pressing PREFIX [ places us in Copy mode.
+Pressing PREFIX `[` places us in Copy mode.
 We can then use our movement keys to move our cursor around the screen.
 By default, the arrow keys work. we set our configuration file to use Vim keys for moving between windows and resizing panes so we wouldn’t have to take our hands off the home row. tmux has a vi mode for working with the buffer as well.
 To enable it, add this line to .tmux.conf:

     setw -g mode-keys vi